HOME SEARCH ALL TOPICS

 Clearing up the room

-Afterwards the cleaning up began, but this was a task for the women of the house.
+Afterwards the cleaning up began, but this was again a task for the women of the house.
 The numerous splashes had to be scrubbed off the floor and, once dry, the various mats, rugs, ornaments and blinds had to be replaced.

 Using up leftover whitewash

 If there was any unused whitewash, the man used it on a wall somewhere the looked as if it would benefit - walls being easier to paint than ceilings.
-Inside the house, walls were wallpapered, not whitewashed; whitewashed walls were in places like inside the outside lavatory and the garden shed.
+Inside the house, walls were wallpapered, not whitewashed; whitewashed walls were in places like inside the outdoor lavatory and the garden shed.
 Afterwards he had to clean his brushes.

 If you can add anything to this page or provide a photo, I would be pleased if you would contact me.